-Version 1.2 of this library has been available in the public release of Geant4 since 4.9.0.
+Version 1.2 of this library has been available in the public release of Geant4 since version 4.9.0.
 Geant4.9.6 and later require version 1.9 or later of this library.
+Version 2.0 of the LLNL Fission Library has been tested with Geant4.10.02 as an external library that overrides the built-in fission library.
+It is available at http://nuclear.llnl.gov/simulation.
 An example of building a Geant4 executable and activating the fission library is given in the geant directory in the fission library source code distribution.
 This directory also includes an example and explicit instructions for overriding the built-in fission library with the latest version.